Snayff/econ_score_attack/dev/docs/docs/systems/land_system.md

 ## Overview
 The Land System manages the demesne's land grid, including all parcels (tiles), their state, and their integration with the UI.
 It ensures that all land data is data-driven, modular, and updated in real time in response to game events.

+- On initialisation, the centre-most parcel of the grid is always surveyed by default.
+This ensures the player always starts with at least one surveyed parcel.

 ---

 ## Data Flow
 - The land grid is a 2D array of `DataLandParcel` objects, owned by the demesne (see `Sim` node).
 - The grid is initialised using configuration from `land_config.json` via the `Library` autoload.
 - The demesne exposes the grid and its dimensions via `land_grid` and `get_grid_dimensions()`.
+- The demesne surveys the centre-most parcel (using integer division of grid width/height) immediately after grid creation.

 ---